Cordy (video game)

 Cordy is a 2011 platformer game developed and published by the American studio SilverTree Media.
-It was released for Android and iOS on July 27, 2011.
+It was released for Android and iOS.

 After SilverTree was acquired by GSN Games in late March 2013, the app disappeared from the App Store, then Google Play.
 It remains visible on the Amazon App Store and Microsoft Store.

 The game garnered a mostly positive reception.
-Two sequels, Cordy Sky and Cordy 2, were released on March 28, 2012 and February 7, 2013, respectively.
+Two sequels, Cordy Sky and Cordy 2, were released.

 Plot

 A robot named Cordy explores the world to find out the cause behind a power outage.

 Gameplay

 The gameplay consists of solving 27 puzzle-like levels with the objective being to run the electricity through the level, pushing blocks and barrel-like objects, and also using Cordy's plug to transfer the energy from one place to the other, usually with the ending of the level requiring the electricity in order to open or to work.

 Reception

 On Metacritic, Cordy has a "generally favorable" rating of 82% based on seven critic reviews.

 Multiple critics wrote favorably of the game.